Automattic/babble/readme.txt

 There are a **lot** of `@FIXME` comments, expressing doubts, fears, uncertainties and unknowns; feel free to weigh in on any of them.

-Please add bugs to https://github.com/cftp/babble/issues
+Please add bugs and contribute patches and pull requests to https://github.com/cftp/babble/issues

+Contributors: Simon Wheatley, John Blackbourn, Scott Evans, Simon Dickson, Marko Heijnen

 == Installation ==